Buddy's Dental Procedure at Pioneer Paws Veterinary Clinic:

 surgery (not just pull the teeth).
 Dr. Songster first

-speed drill, lots of light and cooling water spray, and
+tools, a high speed drill, lots of light and cooling water

-most importantly - a licensed veterinarian.
-(Believe it
+spray, and most importantly - a licensed veterinarian.

 Teeth Cleaning and Polishing Procedure:

-regained the ability to swallow, she removed his breathing tube (endotracheal tube).
-She
+When Buddy regained the ability to swallow, we removed his breathing tube (endotracheal

-then placed Buddy in a warm padded recovery kennel in our ICU unit where she carefully
+tube).
+We then placed Buddy in a warm padded recovery kennel in our ICU unit where we

-monitored him for the rest of the afternoon.
-When Buddy was completely awake and able to
+carefully monitored him for the rest of the afternoon.
+When Buddy was completely awake

-then offered him some dinner.
-After Buddy received his final pain medication injection that
+and able to ambulate, we then offered him some dinner.
+After Buddy received his final pain

-would last overnight, Buddy's dad came to pick him up.
-Jim went over Buddy's discharge
+medication injection that would last overnight, Buddy's dad came to pick him up.
+Jim went

 After Dr. Songster finished Buddy's oral surgery, Sally completed